 HMO: Instead of deductibles, HMOs often charge a minimal amount, known as a co-payment, for each treatment or doctor’s visit.
 HMO members often pay a nominal co-payment of $5, $10, or $20 for office visits, tests, and prescriptions.

 PPO: Instead of co-payments, a PPO usually has a coinsurance amount equal to a modest specified percent of the insurance company allowed for care inside the network and a higher percent for non-network treatment.
 Coinsurance percentages can vary significantly among PPOs.
-To avoid paying larger coinsurance amounts out of their own pockets, most PPO members choose to receive all of their health care within the PPO network.
+To avoid paying larger coinsurance amounts, most PPO members choose to receive all of their care within the PPO network.

 HMOs typically have no deductibles